RicoJia/ricojia.github.io/_posts/2022/2022-01-28-deep-learning-pytorch-basics.markdown

         ```
 - `tensor.numel()` calculates the total number of elements.
 Returns `batch_size * height * width`.
 - `torch.manual_seed(42)` set a seed in the RPNG for both CPU and CUDA.
+- `torch.var(unbiased=False)` this is to calculate [biased variance](../2017/2017-06-03-stats-basic-recap.markdown).
+It's useful in batch norm calculation.
+- `torch.Tensor()`'s singleton dimensions are the dimensions with only 1 element.

 ### Reshaping